Defying allies, France to deliver first warship to Russia

 Diplomats said it was more likely they would agree to hasten implementation of measures already agreed against Russian individuals at their meeting in Brussels.

-With the French economy stagnant, unemployment stuck above 10 percent and Hollande's poll ratings at record lows, cancelling the Russian order would have dented the popularity of his Socialists around Saint-Nazaire, where the shipyards have long been a major employer.
+With the French economy stagnant, unemployment stuck above 10 percent and Hollande's poll ratings at record lows, cancelling the Russian order would have dented the popularity of his Socialists around the town of Saint-Nazaire, where the shipyards have long been a major employer.

-France faces penalties if it does deliver the ships on time.
-One industry source said France would have to pay back at least 600 million euros if it did not deliver the first Mistral ship.
+France faces financial penalties if it does deliver the ships on time.

 "If these ships hadn't come along three years ago, we don't know if the company would be around today," Johan Jardin, a delegate for the CFDT trade union at the STX shipbuilding firm told Reuters.
 "In a way these ships saved our skins."